-LEADTOOLS provides signed image data support (+/- integer) within ts large collection of image processing functions and viewer controls for .NET (C# & VB), C/C++, WinRT, iOS, macOS, Java, and Web developers.
+LEADTOOLS provides signed image data support (+/- integer) within its large collection of image processing functions and viewer controls for .NET (C#, VB, Core, Xamarin, UWP), C, C++, iOS, macOS, Linux, Java, and web developers.

-Image (bitmap) data values may be expressed as absolute value-only, or as positive/negative integer values ("signed" images).
+Image (bitmap) data values can be expressed as absolute value-only or as positive/negative integer values ("signed" image data).
 These image values are stored in a look-up table (LUT), where the image data range is represented as a single series of integer values.
 LEADTOOLS can manipulate either the LUT values or the image data directly.
-When displaying images, mapping the negative and positive values of the signed images to LUT values speeds up processing.
+When displaying images, mapping the negative and positive values of the signed image data to LUT values speeds up processing.

-Signed images are most commonly used by medical imaging applications supporting the DICOM standard.
-Astronomical and geophysical image data may also be signed.
+Signed image data is most commonly used by medical imaging applications that follow the DICOM standard.
+Astronomical and geophysical images can also have signed pixel values.

 When and why do signed image values matter?

 Signed image data is often used when image classification is based on variation from a reference value.
-For example, image values for DICOM images acquired from a modality depend on a reference plate, with some (positive) values recorded above the plate threshold and some (negative) below.
-Some astronomical images are also signed as variations from a nominal background reference value.
+For example, image values for DICOM images acquired from a modality can depend on a reference plate, with some (positive) values recorded above the plate threshold and some (negative) below.
+Some astronomical images also use signed data as variations from a nominal background reference value.